BuildOnViction/gitbook/archive/how-to-deploy-an-ico-smart-contract-on-tomochain.md

 > Final cost:          27.32767 ETH
 ```

-**Congratulations!** You have already deployed your ICO smart contracts to TomoChain.
-The deployment fees have costed `27.32 TOMO`.
+**Congratulations!** You have already deployed your ICO smart contracts to Viction.
+The deployment fees have costed `27.32 VIC`.

 Read carefully and **write down** the output text on the screen: